paavohuhtala/saituri-9000/readme.md

 1. Copy `.env.sample` to `.env` and fill in the values.
 The defaults should work for local development.
 2. Install dependencies: `yarn`
-3. Start local PostgreSQL: `yarn infra:up`
+3. Start local PostgreSQL: `yarn infra:dev:up`
 4. Run migrations: `yarn db:dev:migrate`
 5. Previous step should automatically generate the database client, but if it didn't, generate it manually with `yarn db:generate-client`.